<aside>

 1. Check if your meetings fit into at least one of the categories; if not, can it be async?

-3. If (1)+(2) are OK, propose taking a few minutes next time to discuss together if you could make it more efficient in other ways, e.g. making it shorter or less frequent.
+3. If (1)+(2) are OK, take a few minutes to discuss together if you could make it more efficient in other ways, e.g. making it shorter or less frequent. </aside>

 What are (good) meetings good for?

-Be More Human in practice means Respect Jurors’ time.
-That’s because your time is the most valuable resource you have.
+Your time is the most valuable resource you have.

 A 1h all-hands meeting with the whole company in Jan 2024 cost the business ~USD 6,000.
 Time is literally money.